 The CS6 version of Adobe Premiere Pro went a long way towards winning me over after Apple stranded the FCP7 community with the release of FCPX.
-I still have many, many gripes, including stability concerns in the Mac version, but I believe Premiere is close to being awesome.
+I still have many, many gripes, including stability concerns in the Mac version, but I believe Premiere is close to being a product I can fully recommend.
 So it is a shame that it is still missing an important feature: background rendering.

 Update May 7, 2013

 Adobe has announced that the next version of Premiere will be Adobe Premiere Pro CC.
-The switch to the Creative Cloud subscription model has caused immediate controversy, but personally I think it’s a reasonably good deal given the number of Adobe products that I use.
-That’s assuming they keep making significant improvements to their products.
+The switch to the Creative Cloud subscription model has caused immediate controversy, but personally I think it’s a reasonably good deal IF they keep making significant improvements to their products.
 I would say that the majority of Adobe’s apps are in desperate need of an overhaul.

 Regardless of the Creative Cloud controversy, however, this next version of Premiere Pro looks like a solid upgrade.
 Adobe has started to put a dent in my Premiere Pro wish list.